 2. Strengthening the intestinal barrier and regulating the microbiome

-Postbiotics regulate the balance of good and harmful bacteria in the gut.
+Postbiotics regulate the balance of beneficial and harmful bacteria in the gut.
 They therefore contribute to the health of intestinal cells and strengthen the intestinal barrier.
-According to recent studies, a healthy microbiome supports metabolism, reduces inflammation, and can thus reduce the risk of metabolic diseases such as diabetes.
+According to current studies, a healthy microbiome supports metabolism, reduces inflammation, and can thus lower the risk of metabolic diseases such as diabetes.

 3. Effect throughout the body

-Postbiotics have the potential to promote your health in a variety of ways through their positive effects on the gut and immune system.
-They are increasingly viewed as a promising complement to probiotics and prebiotics in nutritional and health research.
+Postbiotics, through their positive effects on the gut and immune system, have the potential to promote your health in many ways.
+They are increasingly being considered a promising complement to probiotics and prebiotics in nutritional and health research.

-The future of intestinal health therefore depends not only on living bacteria – postbiotics can also have a huge impact.
+The future of gut health therefore depends not only on live bacteria – postbiotics can also make a big difference.